 Choosing a contractor to do this kind of work cannot be made lightly.
 A botched job can cause your home to start to sink.
-If the drainage for the new walls is not handled correctly, you are looking possible leaks and water damage in your newly renovated basement.
+If the drainage for the new walls is not handled correctly, you are looking for possible leaks and water damage in your newly renovated basement.

 Kerr Construction is experienced at this type of work.
 In the last number of years, we have created over 30 new basement living spaces for homeowners in and around Vancouver.